 (2) For the purposes of this Part, a substance that is represented in any way as being a specified psychoactive substance is to be taken to be the specified psychoactive substance.

-[Section 8P inserted by No. 29 of 2015 s.
+[Section 8P inserted: No. 29 of 2015 s.
 4.]

 8Q.
 Manufacture, sale or supply of psychoactive substances